Pulled Pork Rigatoni is the best way to use leftover pulled pork. Pasta tossed with crushed tomatoes, pulled pork, onions, mushrooms and garlic.

 There I said it.
 And I’m not the least bit ashamed.

 I heart pasta.
 A lot.
-I always have.
+I always have and I always will.
 Spending some time in Italy didn’t help matters.

 Bring a large pot of water to a boil and cook pasta according to package directions.
 Drain.